-The Guardian Scholars Program (GSP) at Skyline College aims to create a network of support that will meet the academic, social, emotional, and financial needs of college-bound students who are transitioning out of the foster care system.
-The program is fully committed to empowering foster youth and former foster youth to become self-supporting, conscious community leaders, role models and competent professionals in their fields of interest.
+The Guardian Scholars Program (GSP) at Skyline College aims to create a network of support that will meet the academic, social, emotional, and financial needs of college-bound students who are transitioning out of the foster care

 The GSP provides a comprehensive support program to help students achieve an A.A./A.S. degree, complete a certificate program or transfer to a four-year institution (DSG-1).
 Since GSP launched in 2015 with external funding from the Walter S. Johnson Foundation, nearly 150 foster youth have received intentional and integrated support services.
 These foundation dollars have paid for the program staff for the past two years, with funding set to expire in July 2017.
 GSP staff have hosted county wide conferences for social service agencies and adult providers of foster youth, as well as leadership and student success workshops for foster youth.